mrzahaki/VHDL/VHDL/8X8 multiplier/README.md

-#simple 8X8 multiplier
-written in vhdl is actually an example for working with components
+simple 8X8 multiplier written in vhdl, is actually an example for working with components.